Is Watermelon Good for Diabetics? A Revelation

 Everyone enjoys eating watermelon, but the question of whether or not people with diabetes can consume this fruit gets raised frequently.

-However, watermelon’s high fibre and relatively low carbohydrate content do not significantly raise blood glucose levels if consumed in moderation.
+However, watermelon’s high fibre content balances out the carbohydrate effect to some extent and does not let it significantly raise blood glucose levels if consumed in moderation.

 According to investigations, hyperglycemia patients are more likely to experience cardiac problems.
 Elevated oxidative stress and LDL oxidation are the main contributing factors to this condition.

 High glycemic foods significantly increase glucose, and their auto-oxidation produces free radicals and cell damage.
 However, lycopene, an antioxidant, occurs naturally in watermelon and has hypoglycemic action.